 Stemming from the horses that came with the Vikings more than a millennia ago, the sturdy and reliant Icelandic horse is a breed that makes the nation proud.
 Anyone who started reading a little bit about this horse will know that it’s special to have five gaits, but what does that have to do with beer?
 In this article, we dissect the beer tölt phenomena and give you everything you need to know, from start to finish!

 The Icelandic Horse

-More than a thousand years ago, the Viking explorers settled on this odd, volcanic island.
-One by one, ships started to come ashore and bring with them various goods and animals to help them survive.
+More than a thousand years ago, the first Norse explorers settled on this odd, volcanic island.
+With the foundation of Iceland's first Viking villages, ships started to come ashore and bring with them various goods and animals to help them survive.
 Among these animals, horses became crucial to survival in Iceland, as they were used for transport, labour, and in some cases even food and leather.

 Anyone who spent time in Iceland knows that the climate and weather are anything but forgiving.
 The Icelandic horse grew from the mix of all the different breeds of horses that came with the settlers.
 They adapted to the harsh environment and became well-known for being sturdy, reliable, calm, and in time, their five gaits.